Court Square Fountain

 The Court Square Fountain, in the Court Square-Dexter Avenue Historic District of Montgomery, Alabama, was established in 1885 on top of an artesian well, which native Alabamians used long before the area was settled.
 The fountain contains statues based on Greek mythology.
 The surrounding area, once the location for Montgomery's bustling slave trade, has seen most of its historical buildings torn down; the fountain's statues were replaced with aluminum ones in the 1980s.

 Location, history

-The fountain was built on top of an artesian well, a watering hole already for the native Alabamians long before the coming of whites.
+The fountain was built on top of an artesian well, a watering hole already for the native Alabamians long before the coming of European settlers.
 By June 1853 the well was 475 feet deep and flowed at two gallons per minute.
 The location is also the place where two communities, Alabama Town and New Philadelphia, had grown together to form what would be called Montgomery.
 Later, the area was the central location of the Montgomery slave trade.
+A ten-foot deep basin with a pipe leading down was in place by 1885 when the city council voted to appropriate $4,900 to improve the basin.